IBM-Bluemix-Docs/mobileanalytics/index.md

 1. After you create an instance <!--[create an instance](https://console.{DomainName}/docs/services/reqnsi.html#req_instance)-->of the {{site.data.keyword.mobileanalytics_short}} service, you can access the {{site.data.keyword.mobileanalytics_short}} Console by clicking your tile in the **Services** section of the {{site.data.keyword.Bluemix}} Dashboard.
 A **demo mode** option is available in the {{site.data.keyword.mobileanalytics_short}} console, whereby the views and charts display *demo data*.
 Demo mode is the default mode of the console when it initially launches after the service is instantiated.
 When you have your own applications and analytics data populated into the service, you can toggle *off* the demo mode to view your applications' data in the different charts.
 The {{site.data.keyword.mobileanalytics_short}} console is read-only when in demo mode, therefore you will not be able to create new alert definitions.

 2. Install the {{site.data.keyword.mobileanalytics_short}} [Client SDKs](/docs/services/mobileanalytics/install-client-sdk.html).
 You can optionally use the {{site.data.keyword.mobileanalytics_short}} [REST API ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://mobile-analytics-dashboard.{DomainName}/analytics-service/){:new_window}.

+	- Web App Service Configuration

+		For Web SDK, to configure your service instance to allows an app server, you need to provide the URL of your app server through the Service Confiuration REST API through Swagger UI.
+POST, GET, PUT and DELETE methods are provided for CRUD operations of the service configuration which is a list of allowed URL's.
+To GET and DELETE configurations of your service instance, use your API key.
+To create and update the service configuration, use POST and PUT methods with allowed URLs listed as body  {"allowedUrls":["http://abc.com","https://www.xyz.com"]}.
+If you are accessing from a browser in the same system as that of the web server, provide "http://localhost" as the allowed URL.

 3. Import the Client SDKs and initialize them with the following code snippet to record usage analytics: